Utatistics/gprocess/.ipynb_checkpoints/README-checkpoint.md

 # gprocess

 ## description
-'gprocess' is an original library designed to impplement the machine library algorithm called 'Gaussian Process.'
-The library is written in python and c++ from scrath, in a sense that it does not rely on any external libraries except NumPy.
+'gprocess' is an original library designed to implement the machine learning algorithm 'Gaussian Process.'
+The library is written in python and c++ from scrath, meaning that it does not rely on any external python libraries other than NumPy.

 ## packages contained
 - core